hlan's Ruling Council

 When will we be able to run?

-We hope to offer a seat at the instant an existing NPC Councilor is ousted.
+We offer seats at the instant an existing NPC Councilor is ousted in-game, through faction manipulations or PC actions.

-Once an open seat becomes available, then some NPCs along with any PCs who
+Once an open seat becomes available, various NPCs along with any PCs who

 choose to run will do so alongside each other.
 It will be very important for